Majapahit: Territorial division

+The book Suma Oriental by Tomé Pires written in 1515 records that Java (Majapahit) ruled as far as the Moluccas on the east side and most of the west side of the archipelago; and almost the whole island of Sumatra was under its control and also controlled all the islands known to the Javanese.
+Majapahit ruled over these for a long time until about a hundred years earlier, when its power began to wane until it became similar to that during the year of Pires' visit to Java (March–June 1513).

 Military

 The army of Majapahit was divided into 2 main types, namely prajurit (professional soldier) and levy taken up from peasants.
-The main weapon was the spear.
-Cavalry exist in limited numbers, were mainly used for scouting and patrol, and were probably mainly armed with lances.
+The main weapon used was the spear.
+Initially, cavalry only existed in limited numbers.
+They were mainly used for scouting and patrol, and were most likely armed with lances.
 After the Mongol invasion, the use of horses became more widespread in Java, especially for war.
-Chariots are used for transporting the soldiers to the battlefield.
+Chariots are used for transporting soldiers to the battlefield and were "parked" before the battle.
+Some chariots were indeed used in battle, for example, the prime minister Nambi rode a chariot and served as an archer in the Rangga Lawe rebellion (1295 CE).
+Gajah Mada also rode in a chariot when attacking Sundanese troops in the Bubat battle (1357).
+Chariots were carved at the Penataran Temple, seemingly modeled from the real world.
 War elephants were used mainly for transport, or as a mount for nobility and soldiers of higher rank.